snejkaj/Motorcycle-datalogger/README.md

 ### On-Board Data Acquisition System
 #### CPU/MCU
 I have choosen Beaglebone Black for this project.
 Cost effective.
-Runs linux and has 2 programmable real time units
+Runs linux and has 2 programmable real time units.
+BeagleBone Black has a video output which enables a screen to be used to present data.

 Tentative functions identified for the CPU (and not limited to):
 - A true inertial navigation system (INS) with GPS aiding - the INS provides accurate orinetations, position and velocity information (this is in contrast to an attitude and heading reference system, or AHRS, that only provides orientations)